Skink: Habitat

 Skinks are very specific in their habitat as some can depend on vegetation while others may depend on land and the soil.
 As a family, skinks are cosmopolitan; species occur in a variety of habitats worldwide, apart from boreal and polar regions.
 Various species occur in ecosystems ranging from deserts and mountains to grasslands.

 Many species are good burrowers.
-More species are terrestrial or fossorial (burrowing) than arboreal (tree-climbing) or aquatic species.
+More species are terrestrial or fossorial (burrowing) than arboreal (tree-climbing) or aquatic.
 Some are "sand swimmers", especially the desert species, such as the mole skink or sand skink in Florida.
 Some use a very similar action in moving through grass tussocks.
 Most skinks are diurnal (day-active) and typically bask on rocks or logs during the day.

 Predators

-Raccoons, foxes, possums, snakes, coatis, crows, cats, dogs, herons, hawks, lizards, and other predators of small land vertebrates also prey on various skinks.
+Raccoons, foxes, possums, snakes, coatis, weasels, crows, cats, dogs, herons, hawks, lizards, and other predators of small land vertebrates also prey on various skinks.
 This can be troublesome, given the long gestation period for some skinks, making them an easy target to predators such as the mongoose, which often threaten the species to at least near extinction, such as the Anguilla Bank skink.
 Invasive rodents are a major threat to skinks that have been overlooked, especially tropical skinks.

 Skinks are also hunted for food by indigenous peoples in New Guinea, including by the Kalam people in the highlands of Madang Province, Papua New Guinea.

 Genetics

 Genomic architecture

 Despite making up 15% of reptiles, skinks have a relatively conserved chromosome number, between 11 and 16 pairs.
-Skink genomes are typically about 1.5Gb, approximately 1/2 the size of the human genome.
+Skink genomes are typically about 1.5 Gb, approximately one-half the size of the human genome.
 The Christmas Island blue-tailed skink (Cryptoblepharus egeriae) was sequenced in 2022, representing the first skink reference genome.

 Sex determination systems

 Skinks were long thought to have both genetic sex determination (GSD) and temperature-dependent sex determination (TSD).
-Despite having sex chromosomes that are not distinguishable with a microscope, all major skink lineages share an old XY system that is >80 million years old.
+Despite having sex chromosomes that are not distinguishable with a microscope, all major skink lineages share an old XY system that is over 80 million years old.
 These X and Y specific regions are highly divergent and contain multiple chromosomal rearrangements and repetitive sequences.